hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * Model instance or model instance placeholder

 The `store.get` method always returns an object - model instance or a model placeholder.
 If the model source is synchronous (memory-based or external sync source, like `localStorage`), the get method immediately returns an instance.
-Otherwise, before the cache has instance of the model, the placeholder is returned instead.
+Otherwise, before the cache has an instance of the model, the placeholder is returned instead.
 When the promise resolves, the next call to the store returns an instance.
-The cache takes care to notify the component that data has changed (if you need to use this method outside of the component definition, you can use `store.pending()` guard to access the returned promise).
+The cache takes care to notify the component that data has changed (if you need to use this method outside of the component definition, you can use the `store.pending()` guard to access the returned promise).

 ```javascript
 const GlobalState = {